Joyce Murray: Business career

 Murray and a group of friends won one of the first tree-planting contracts in British Columbia in 1970, starting what would become Brinkman and Associates Reforestation.
 Starting as a small tree-planting proprietorship in British Columbia, the business began to expand when Murray and Brinkman started working together in 1975.
 Murray and her husband, Dirk Brinkman, incorporated Brinkman and Associates Reforestation Ltd. in 1979.
 The company grew and planted its billionth tree by 2012.

 In 1976, Nick Kendall of Orca Productions documented the planting of millions of trees in the heavy slash debris of that era's logging in a one-hour NFB documentary Do it with Joy.
 Released in 1977, it is regarded as a tree-planting classic today.
-In 1979, the CBC made Do it with Joy into a documentary.

 Murray and Brinkman grew the company across Canada (1978 Alberta; 1983 Ontario, 1987 Saskatchewan 1989 Quebec, 1992 Manitoba, 1993 Yukon) and diversified beyond reforestation into ecosystem restoration, urban restoration, forest management services for First Nation communities, rights of way clearing and fully integrated harvest to reforestation services and sustainability initiatives.
 In 1994, the company's long-term strategic international division, BARCA, was formed to develop forestry initiatives and plantations in Central America.
 In 2007, Brinkman co-founded Earth Partners LP, which is undertaking the largest private soil and ecosystem restoration projects in the United States.
 The company operates in six countries and is developing projects in several others.
 It employs approximately 600 full-time and 800 seasonal positions.
 Murray helped in developing management systems, organizational re-engineering, strategic development, restructuring, training and business planning.
 For a period beginning in 1979, she was the chair of the board of directors and from this role proposed a global warming strategy for Canada.